-- Providing overall policy and planning coherence in support of a just transition, with clear execution timelines and targets - Allocating responsibilities, explicitly and consistently, to government agencies for implementing strategies and activities to support a just transition (these responsibilities must be allocated taking cognisance of the complementary roles of other economic actors i.e., provincial governments and districts, municipal governments, private businesses, and labour organisations) - Mobilising resources, from both the public and private sectors, particularly considering South Africa's extraordinary spatial inequalities - Integrating the just transition imperative into the national budget and public spending - Supporting capacity building at the provincial and municipal levels for effective implementation of the just transition agenda, including remedying the harms from State Capture and poor governance

-- Supporting municipalities to develop a new revenue model for electricity sales in the transition to clean electricity system - Providing public employment opportunities as an important instrument for mitigating the potentially negative effects of the transition on communities, creating employment in contexts in which market-based processes are unable to do so at the scale required (e.g., the Expanded Public Works Programme, which received extra stimulus as part of the economic response to the COVID-19 pandemic) - Providing financial incentives to spur a just transition - Creating forums and dispute-settlement mechanisms to ensure timely and binding decision-making around core strategies - Promoting social solidarity and collective action in at-risk communities - Monitoring progress toward the overall aims of the just transition, building on systems already in place (e.g., from the Department of Planning, Monitoring, and Evaluation (DPME)) and ensuring that the results effect course corrections when required - Ensuring that mining companies adhere to social and labour plans in line with MPRDA regulations and make adequate financial provision for end-of-life mine rehabilitation in line with NEMA regulations (DFFE 2021)
+- Providing overall policy and planning coherence in support of a just transition, with clear execution timelines and targets - Allocating responsibilities, explicitly and consistently, to government agencies for implementing strategies and activities to support a just transition (these responsibilities must be allocated taking cognisance of the complementary roles of other economic actors i.e., provincial governments and districts, municipal governments, private businesses, and labour organisations) - Mobilising resources, from both the public and private sectors, particularly considering South Africa's extraordinary spatial inequalities - Integrating the just transition imperative into the national budget and public spending - Supporting capacity building at the provincial and municipal levels for effective implementation of the just transition agenda, including remedying the harms from State Capture and poor governance - Supporting municipalities to develop a new revenue model for electricity sales in the transition to clean electricity system - Providing financial incentives to spur a just transition - Creating forums and dispute-settlement mechanisms to ensure timely and binding decision-making around core strategies - Promoting social solidarity and collective action in at-risk communities - Monitoring progress toward the overall aims of the just transition, building on systems already in place (e.g., from the Department of Planning, Monitoring, and Evaluation (DPME)) and ensuring that the results effect course corrections when required - Ensuring that mining companies adhere to social and labour plans in line with MPRDA regulations and make adequate financial provision for end-of-life mine rehabilitation in line with NEMA regulations (DFFE 2021)

+6.2.
 Sub-National Government

-Provincial and local governments have crucially important roles to play in responding to spatially specific climate impacts and coordinating just transition measures in their provinces and municipal areas.
+Provincial and local governments have crucially important roles to play in responding to spatially specific climate transition impacts and coordinating just transition measures in their provinces and municipal areas.
 At the same time many of them have limited means and, in some cases, struggle to deliver basic services.
 These spheres of government will therefore require support to improve capacity, both in terms of financial resources and technical expertise, to give effect to a just transition while improving resilience to the impacts of climate change.
 It is also vital that subnational governments' mandate is clearly defined, owned, and resourced, as overlapping mandates threaten to weaken ownership.